 For a pitcher of his era, he was a remarkably good hitter.
 He had a lifetime batting average of .262, and slugged .406.
 With the Philadelphia Phillies in 1973, he drove in 16 runs with a .462 slugging percentage.
 During that season, he homered in four consecutive games.
 With the 1974 Pirates, he hit .310 and drove in 15 runs with a .448 slugging percentage.
 In both years, the National League average slugging percentage was around .370.
 As a result, he was used regularly as a pinch-hitter throughout his career.

 Along with brothers George, Bobby and J.B., Ken bought the Spokane Indians in 1985.
-They have also purchased the Spokane Chiefs minor league hockey team, the Tri-City Dust Devils, and the High Desert Mavericks.
+They have also purchased the Spokane Chiefs major junior hockey team, the Tri-City Dust Devils, and the High Desert Mavericks.

 Notable Achievements

 - NL All-Star (1974)